Heartleaf Ice Plant, Baby Sun Rose, Dew Plant, Etc.

 Mesembryanthemum cordifolium L.f. is once again the correct and accepted name of this plant.
 It was named and described by Carl Linnaeus the Younger in Supplementum Plantarum Systematis Vegetabilium… in 1782.

 The genus, Mesembryanthemum L., was named and described as such by Carl von Linnaeus in the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew listed 108 accepted species in the genus when I updated this page on June 27, 2019.
+Plants of the World Online by Kew listed 106 species in the genus (as of 9-19-21 when this page was last updated).
 The Mesembryanthemum genus has had species moved in and out and back again for quite some time.
 My contact with Kew, who is pretty high on the ladder, says he believes it is stable now.
-It is a member of the plant family Aizoaceae with 199 genera.
-Those numbers could change as updates are made.
+It is a member of the plant family Aizoaceae with 120 genera.
+Those numbers could change as updates are made by POWO.

 The synonym, Aptenia cordifolia (L.f.)
 Schwantes was named and described as such by Martin Heinrich Gustav Schwantes in Gartenflora in 1928.

 The genus, Aptenia N.E.Brown, was named and described by Nicholas Edward Brown in Gardener’s Chronicle in 1925.

 Aptenia cordifolia was moved back into the Mesembryanthemum genus in 2007, but in 2009, several authors proposed this move be reversed.
 Although Plants of the World Online continues to list Mesembryanthemum cordifolium as the current accepted scientific name, you can find it by both names online.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.